Falcons WR Ridley suspended for '22 for bets on NFL games

 AP Sports Writer

-ATLANTA (AP) — Atlanta Falcons wide receiver Calvin Ridley has been suspended for the 2022 season for betting on NFL games in 2021.
+ATLANTA (AP) — For endangering the integrity of the sport by betting on games, Atlanta Falcons wide receiver Calvin Ridley has been suspended by the NFL for at least the next season.

+Ridley won’t play in 2022 and there is no guarantee for the NFL future of the player who had been expected to be the Falcons’ top target for quarterback Matt Ryan.

 The NFL says the betting took place during a five-day period in late November 2021.
 Ridley was placed on the non-football illness list following Week 8 last season, which ended Nov.
 1.